ietf-wg-cellar/matroska-specification/ordering.md

 It is possible to edit a Matroska file after it has been created.
 For example, chapters, tags, or attachments can be added.
 When new `Top-Level Elements` are added to a Matroska file, the `SeekHead` Element(s) **MUST** be updated so that the `SeekHead` Element(s) itemize the identity and position of all `Top-Level Elements`.

-Editing, removing, or adding `Elements` to a Matroska file often requires that some existing `Elements` be voided or extended; therefore, it is **RECOMMENDED** to use `Void Elements` as padding in between `Top-Level Elements`.
+Editing, removing, or adding
+`Elements` to a Matroska file often requires that some existing `Elements` be voided or extended.
+Transforming the existing `Elements` into `Void Elements` as padding can be used as a method to avoid moving large amounts of data around.

 ## CRC-32